 32. Eastville Comedy Club, East Village

 New York is famous for their stand-up comedy, and the Eastville Comedy Club is one of the best venues in the city.
-It’s a intimate and run-down venue and they always have famous acts coming though, like Judah Freidlander, Janeane Garofalo, Todd Barry, and more.
+It’s an intimate and run-down venue and they always have famous acts coming through, like Judah Friedlander, Janeane Garofalo, Todd Barry, and more.

 33. Too Much Light Makes the Baby Go Blind